lcnsalerno/blog/_pages/film.markdown

 ### Logline

 In 1870, Coronel Mansilla heads a small expedition to the southern frontier of Argentinean territory, aiming to persuade Mariano, the leader of the pampa community, to sell their lands for expanding the railroad network.
-Convincing Mariano to is the only way to achieve it without a massacre, and the only way for Mansilla to fulfil his dream: To return to Buenos Aires.
+Convincing Mariano is the only way to achieve it without a massacre, and the only way for Mansilla to fulfil his dream: To return to Buenos Aires.

 ### About the project

-- A Patagonic western based on Argentine literature's classic *An Expedition to the Ranquel Indians* by Lucio V. Mansilla, and inspired by the works of John Ford, Ángel Della Valle, and Cormac McCarthy, *Inland--Tierra Adentro* is a screenplay born of a deep conviction of what Argentine cinema can achieve.
+- A Patagonic western based on Argentine literature's classic *An Expedition to the Ranquel Indians* by Lucio V. Mansilla, and inspired by the works of John Ford, Ángel Della Valle, and Cormac McCarthy, *Inland*--Tierra Adentro is a screenplay born of a deep conviction of what Argentine cinema can be.
-- Winner of the Screenwriting award *Todos los Tiempos el Tiempo* (2023).
+- Winner of the Screenwriting award [*Todos los Tiempos el Tiempo*](https://todoslostiempos.org/2023/11/22/fueron-anunciados-los-ganadores-de-la-edicion-2023/) (2023).

 ---